 Welcome to New Spring Special Education Services!

-At New Spring, we assist individuals with disabilities achieve their behavior and educational goals in the Central Ohio area.
+At New Spring, we help individuals with disabilities achieve their behavioral and educational goals in the Central Ohio area.
 We serve individuals with all types of disabilities, including those with physical and Intellectual Disabilities.
 We specialize in serving those with Down Syndrome, ADHD and Autism.
 Our passion is to ensure every person, regardless of developmental stages can learn and experience joy and autonomy in life.